Pivotal help in Water Scarcity

 Transportation costs: At least 85% lower than bleach, because less chemical is needed.

-When sprayed into air, will disinfect air and surfaces where it lands.
+When sprayed into air, will help sanitize air and surfaces where it lands.

 Potentially highly valuable for multi-generational and crowded homes.